 - Stir in the cream and dried cherries.
 Bring to a boil.

 - Once boiling, turn the heat down to low and simmer until thickened, about 3-5 minutes.
+Leave the sauce a little loose because once you add the sausage and pasta, it'll absorb some of it.

 - Stir in the cheese, basil, and cooked sausage.
 Taste and adjust for salt.